Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 Tyre Repair Guidelines

-The British Tyre Manufacturers’ Association deems that any tyre fixed using liquid sealant or externally applied plugs are ‘unacceptable’ as forms of tyre repair.
+The British Tyre Manufacturers’ Association deems that any tyre fixed using liquid sealant or externally applied plugs are ‘unacceptable’ as a form of tyre repair.

 The reason for including these types of repair in the ‘unacceptable’ category (in our opinion) is to discourage people from riding around indefinitely on quick-patched tyres.